Just opening the news app on your phone can trigger a cascade of stress as we wonder warily what’s coming next.

 Consider it a sheer gift, friends, when tests and challenges come at you from all sides.
 You know that under pressure, your faith-life is forced into the open and shows its true colors.
 So don’t try to get out of anything prematurely.
 Let it do its work so you become mature and well-developed, not deficient in any way.

-If you’re struggling to have faith in the midst of the tests and challenges of 2020, dealing with spiritual baggage of the past will help.
+If you’re struggling to have faith over fear in the midst of tests and challenges, dealing with spiritual baggage of the past will help.

 One of the biggest pieces of spiritual “baggage” I’ve seen in my life this year is unbelief (Hebrews 3:12).

 As friends of mine have boldly prayed for vaccines, I’ve found myself doubting: Will God answer my prayers?
 Will he do the impossible?
 Does he care about my needs?

 These doubts are like pieces of spiritual baggage I carry around with me.
 They make me fearful and self-reliant in a time I really need to be faithful.

 Let’s take a look at a man in the Bible named Saul who had some experience with hiding behind baggage:

 Next, Samuel brought each clan of Benjamin there, and the LORD chose the Matri clan.
 Finally, Saul the son of Kish was chosen.
 But when they looked for him, he was nowhere to be found.
 The people prayed, “Our LORD, is Saul here?”
 “Yes,” the LORD answered, “he is hiding behind the baggage.”